rrelledge/redislabs-docs/content/rc/concepts/data-persistence.md

 aliases: /rv/concepts/data-persistence/
          /rc/concepts/data-persistence-redis-cloud/
 ---
-Redis Cloud supports persisting your data to disk on a per-database basis and in multiple ways.
+Redis Enterprise Cloud supports persisting your data to disk on a per-database basis and in multiple ways.
-Unlike a few cloud provider's Redis offerings,
+Unlike a few cloud providers' Redis offerings,
-Redis Cloud has two options for persistence, Append Only File (AOF) and Snapshot (RDB).
+Redis Enterprise Cloud has two options for persistence: Append Only File (AOF) and Snapshot (RDB).
-Data-persistence is always performed over a persistent storage that is attached to the cloud instance (e.g. AWS EBS).
+Data persistence is always performed over a persistent storage that is attached to the cloud instance (e.g. AWS EBS).
-This makes sure that there is no data lost in case of a node failure event because the new cloud instance will be attached to the existing persistent storage volume.
+This ensures that there is no data lost in case of a node failure event because the new cloud instance will be attached to the existing persistent storage volume.

 Data persistence, via AOF or snapshots, is used solely to restore the